Drawing-Captcha/Drawing-Captcha-Frontend/README.md

-# Drawing-Captcha Frontend
+# How to integrate the Drawing-Captcha Frontend

-Welcome to the Drawing-Captcha Frontend project!
-This repository provides the necessary frontend components to integrate the Drawing-Captcha system into your web forms.
-This README will guide you through the installation and implementation process.
+Learn how to integrate Drawing-Captcha into your web forms.
+Enhance security and user experience with our easy-to-follow guide on installation, configuration, and usage.
+Discover features like customizable patterns, responsive design, and seamless integration.
+Perfect for developers looking to add innovative captcha solutions to their projects.

 ## Installation